rf20008/Character-Generator/README.md

 # Character generator

-(Note: This is a work in progress.
-TODO: publish repo w/ open source license.)
+This is a work in progress.

 This is a program that will randomly sample a plausible fictional character based on real demographic data (idea originally from [gwern](https://www.gwern.net/Statistical-notes#technology)).
 To use, run this program in your favorite IDE and incorporate the characters generated therein into your fictional literature.
 (A bit later, once we are finished with the backend, we will website-ify the generator.)